-The second biennial competition was open to any undergraduate or graduate student enrolled in a Maine college or university who submitted application materials by March 1st, 2020.
+MSO's second biennial concerto competition was open to any undergraduate or graduate student enrolled in a Maine college or university who submitted application materials by March 1st, 2020.

-We received several applications and expect to announce 5 finalists by the end of March.
+We received several applications and are pleased to announce the 5 finalists.
+In alphabetical order, they are:

 The first biennial competition: